backdrop-ops/backdropcms.org/PATCHES.md

-Text module -- formatted text fields should not lock when empty due to access. https://github.com/backdrop/backdrop-issues/issues/5151 https://github.com/backdrop/backdrop/pull/3686.patch
+Text module -- formatted text fields should not lock when empty due to access. https://github.com/backdrop/backdrop-issues/issues/5151 https://github.com/backdrop/backdrop/pull/3686.patch 2024-03-04.
+This patch no longer applies; the PR needs to be rebased and conflicts resolved.
+Manually apply the changes.

 Patches to Backdrop Contrib: